 Become an expert by educating staff and students about the sustainability features of Parkville campus.

-We need some engaging volunteers to guide one of our regular sustainability tours around campus. guiding staff and students around campus teaching them about how the University is focusing on either sustainability or biodiversity issues.
+We need some engaging volunteers to guide our regular tours around campus teaching staff and students about how the University is focusing on either sustainability or biodiversity issues.

 This role is perfect for students looking to improve their communication and networking skills.